AdaCore/ada-spark-rfcs/features/rfc-oop-primitives.rst

       end Not_A_Prim;

    end P;

+Note that the body section of a class type uses the form ``type body <name> is ... end <name>;`` and does not repeat ``class record`` nor the extension clause of the parent type - the body only completes the primitives declared in the spec.

 Primitives declared within a type can only be called via prefix notation.
 When primitives are declared in a scope, there can no longer be primitives declared